 To truly develop a grateful heart we can’t just talk about being thankful for one month of the year.
 The season of Thanksgiving is a great start, but it’s something that we should be dedicated to all year.
-After all as the classic VeggieTale song wisely reminds us, “A thankful heart is a happy heart.”
+After all, like the classic VeggieTales song wisely reminds us, “A thankful heart is a happy heart.”

 God’s Word instructs us to give thanks.
 Focus on a different verse about thanksgiving each day or week as a family.
 Discuss it and write it somewhere your family will see throughout the day.

-Print these verse cards about giving thanks and put them somewhere your family will be reminded about each week’s verse.
+Print this verse calendar about giving thanks and put them somewhere your family will be reminded about each week’s verse.

 Use a few minutes around the table each evening to discuss something everyone in your family is thankful for.
-These gratitude conversation starters can help your family think beyond the typical things you usually think of being thankful for and help you realize there is always something to be thankful for.
+These gratitude writing prompts also make awesome conversation starters can help your family think beyond the typical things you usually think of being thankful for and help you realize there is always something to be thankful for.

 Lead by Example

 Of course one of the greatest ways you can teach your children to have a grateful heart is by having one yourself.
 Your attitude and words have a tremendous impact on the hearts of your children.